Bill Beutel: Death

 Following his retirement, Beutel moved to North Carolina with his wife.
 A short while later, he was found to have a degenerative brain condition that was eventually diagnosed as Lewy body dementia.
-The condition progressed as Beutel aged and it eventually claimed his life on March 19, 2006, at the age of 75.
+The condition progressed and he died on March 19, 2006 at the age of 75.

 Beutel was survived by his wife Adair, as well as his former wives, and his four children from his first marriage.
-His son Peter, a businessman and energy sector analyst, died of a heart attack in March 2012, and his second wife Lynn Deerfield, died in 2011.
+His son Peter, a businessman and energy sector analyst, died of a heart attack in March 2012.